-Astronomy with Automated Telescopes - Center astronomers are developing the capabilities to make a wide variety of astronomical observations with automatic telescopes in order to conduct long-term research projects that would be too difficult or too expensive to accomplish without the benefits of automation.
-TSU astronomers currently operate ten 10-inch to 32-inch automatic photoelectric telescopes (APTs) that make highly precise mea-surements of stellar brightness changes.
-Additionally, there are a 24-inch automatic imaging telescope (AIT) and an 81-inch automatic spectroscopic telescope (AST).
+Robotic Telescopes - The COE is a leading institution in the field of designing and building robotic telescopes for high precision astronomy, and ensuring their robust and safe operations without human intervention.
+TSU astronomers currently operate six 16-inch to 32-inch automatic photoelectric telescopes (APTs) that make highly precise measurements of stellar brightness changes.
+Additionally, there are a 14-inch automatic imaging telescope (AIT) and an 81-inch automatic spectroscopic telescope (AST).
 All telescopes are located in the Patagonia Mountains of southern Arizona where they are maintained for TSU by Fairborn Observatory, a non-profit scientific research organization.

-Astronomers in the Center use the telescopes to measure brightness changes in sun-like stars, search for planets around other stars, study magnetic activity in cool stars, measure the fundamental properties of double and multiple stars, and a variety of other projects.
+Stellar Astrophysics and Exoplanet Exploration - Center astronomers use the robotic telescopes to conduct long-term research projects that would be too difficult or too expensive to accomplish without the benefits of automation.
+Astronomers in the Center measure brightness changes in sun-like stars, search for planets around other stars, study magnetic activity in cool stars, measure the fundamental properties of double and multiple stars, prototype new astronomical instrumentation technologies, and a variety of other projects.

 Advanced Control Systems - Center researchers are studying fundamental issues of controlling modern systems that are increasingly complex.
 Current research projects include developing new control design methods to deal with plant and controller sensitivity, robust stability, and robust performance.
 The areas of research include robust and fixed structure controller design, system identification, and adaptive control using artificial neural networks.
 Researchers are developing techniques to model systems with uncertainties, and theories to analyze the performance and behavior of such systems.
+Recent initiatives include developing methods for secure network-based wireless control systems.
 New and efficient control design methodologies that ensure stability and performance of the systems under various changing environments are under study.

-Applied Mathematics - Center applied mathematicians are developing the tools to study the fundamental characteristics of large-scale complex dynamic systems.
+Applied Mathematics - Center applied mathematicians are developing the tools to study the fundamental characteristics of largescale complex dynamic systems.
 Our current research projects include investigation of dynamic reliability, controllability, estimation and stability of complex dynamic systems under both structural and environmental randomly varying perturbations.
 In this context, we are developing (1) stochastic approximation procedures under various modes of convergence, (2) stochastic stability via Lyapunov's techniques and comparison results, and (3) implicit and explicit numerical schemes and algorithms.
 Our investigation includes real world problems from multi-species communities, multiple market systems, image processing problems, dynamics of fluids and gas flows, immigration and emigration, and complex environmental systems.

-CENTER OF EXCELLENCEFOR LEARNING SCIENCES
+CENTER OF EXCELLENCE FOR LEARNING SCIENCES

 Valerie G. Williams, M.B.A.
-Interim Director Campus Box 9500 615- 277-1651 (Main Office) 615- 277-1654 (FAX)
+Interim Director Campus Box 9500 615- 277-1651 (Main Office) 615- 277-1654 (FAX) www.tnstate.edu/learningsciences vwilliams1@tnstate.edu or learningsciences@tnstate.edu

-www.tnstate.edu/learningsciencesvwilliams1@tnstate.edu

 The Tennessee Board of Regents' Center of Excellence for Learning Sciences (formally Research and Policy on Basic Skills) at Tennessee State University is one of Tennessee's accomplished Centers of Excellence.
-Centers were established by action of the Tennessee General Assembly in 1984 to expand research and contribute to the overall economic and community development base of the state.
+Centers of Excellence were established by action of the Tennessee General Assembly in 1984 to expand research and contribute to the overall economic and community development base of the state.
+The Center for Learning Sciences is located on the first floor in Suite 1B of the Research and Sponsored Programs Building on the main campus of Tennessee State University.